What You'll Learn

 -

-Afternic Fast Lane's 20% commission is justified by distribution – Despite the 20% seller fee, Fast Lane lists your domain across GoDaddy (21+ million customers) and 100+ registrar partners.
+Afternic Fast Transfer's 20% commission is justified by distribution – Despite the 20% seller fee, Fast Transfer lists your domain across GoDaddy (21+ million customers) and 100+ registrar partners.
 This massive exposure typically results in faster sales (60 days vs 180+ days) and higher conversion, making the commission worthwhile for .com domains.

 -

-List on multiple platforms for maximum exposure – Recommended strategy: Dan.com (always) + Afternic Fast Lane (for .com) + your own landing page.
+List on multiple platforms for maximum exposure -- Recommended strategy: Afternic Fast Transfer (for .com) + Sedo (for international reach) + your own landing page.
 Track all listings carefully and remove immediately when sold on any platform to avoid double-selling disasters.

 -